 If you practice pulling sports in winter, adjust their ration accordingly (they burn more calories to warm up and pull).

-Coat Maintenance / Grooming
+Coat Care / Grooming

 The Samoyed has a thick coat with a dense undercoat that sheds heavily: